docker/docs/docker-for-mac/install.md

 Starting with Docker Desktop 3.0.0, updates to Docker Desktop will be available automatically as delta updates from the previous version.

-When an update is available, Docker Desktop automatically downloads it to your machine and displays an icon to indicate the availability of a newer version.
-All you need to do now is to click **Update and restart** from the Docker menu.
+When an update is available, Docker Desktop displays an icon to indicate the availability of a newer version.
+You can start downloading the update in the background whenever it is convenient for you.

+After downloading the update, all you need to do is to click **Update and restart** from the Docker menu.
 This installs the latest update and restarts Docker Desktop for the changes to take effect.

 ## Uninstall Docker Desktop